What is included in the price?

 If you have made full payment, then you can request a refund (not including the deposit) up to 30 days prior.

-If you need to cancel less than 30 days prior to the trail run, or wish to transfer your booking to another date or person, please contact us directly to discuss.
+If you need to cancel less than 30 days prior to the trail adventure, or wish to transfer your booking to another date or person, please contact us directly to discuss.

 What if I get injured?